fletchjp/VLCB-Arduino-Examples/README.md

 This example is running on a CANDUE with a dual CAN interface.

-There is also an external EEPROM which is not yet being used.
-This will be used to save the configuration which is otherwise lost when the code is reloaded.
+There is also an external EEPROM which is now being used optionally.
+This is used to save the configuration which is otherwise lost when the code is reloaded.

 This is a VLCB version of CANDUE3EEPROM which expands CANDUE3 to allow for the optional use of external EEPROM